Izotsha Springs make compression springs in

 Conical or tapered springs can be designed with a controlled increasing rate as each turn successively becomes inactive during deflection.
 The larger diameter coils collapse and become inactive first thus causing the pattern of an increasing rate.

-conical spring can be made to have a constant rate by creating the spring with a variable pitch.
+A conical spring can be made to have a constant rate by creating the spring with a variable pitch.
 Putting a larger pitch in the larger OD coils and a smaller pitch in the smaller OD coils will force the spring to collapse all the coils at the same rate when compressed.